 It may seem fundamental, but definitions seem to vary depending on which company I’m speaking with!

-Account-based marketing is a marketing approach focused on accounts rather than contacts.
-The focus is on cross-selling and upselling instead of net new clients.
+Account-based marketing is a holistic marketing approach that’s cross-functional with sales and customer succes, and focused on accounts rather than contacts.
+The focus is often on cross-selling and upselling instead of net new clients.

 Rather than casting about for leads, companies try to expand their business within target accounts – particularly focusing on buying committees and key decision-markers.